Keyboard shortcuts

 URL: https://atomicdata.dev/datatypes/resourceArray

 Sequential, ordered list of Atomic URIs.
 Serialized as a JSON array with strings.
-Note that other types of arrays are not included in this spec, but can be perfectly valid.

 • e.g. ["https://example.com/1", "https://example.com/1"]